A relatively new treatment for sore muscles and aching joints that squeezes problem areas is in the midst of a major expansion.

 Runners Weigh In

-While compression socks have been shown to reduce leg volume, like in this 2013 study, they have also been shown to fail to reduce leg complaints in runners.
+While compression socks have been shown to reduce leg volume, like in

 A study of 15 recreational runners found that complaints remained the same in compression sock and non-compression sock groups.